pumperknickle/AwesomeDictionary/README.md

 AwesomeDictionary is a pure Swift implementation of a Dictionary or an abstract data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
 Instead of using hash tables, it uses a radix trie, which is essentially a compressed trie.

 ### Features

-Functional
+#### Functional
-  - All operations create new objects, and all dictionaries in AwesomeDictionary are immutable.
+All operations create new objects, and all dictionaries in AwesomeDictionary are immutable.
-Generics
+#### Generic
-  - Can be used with any key - value types (that conform to BinaryEncodable and Codable respectively).
+Can be used with any key - value types (that conform to BinaryEncodable and Codable respectively).
-Deterministic JSON Encoding
+#### Deterministic
-  - Two dictionaries with the same key value pairs are guaranteed to encode to the same JSON byte for byte.
+Two dictionaries with the same key value pairs are guaranteed to be the same byte for byte (including for encoding/decoding).
-Efficient Modifications
+#### Efficient
-  - Modify existing dictionaries efficiently and functionally Codable
+Modify existing dictionaries efficiently and functionally
+#### Codable
-  - Easily serializable to and from JSON encoding
+Easily serializable to and from JSON encoding

 ### Installation